SofiaKung/Highlight-app/README.md

 In this app, you can:
 - Upload ebook highlights in CSV format
 - Edit highlights and notes
-- Delete highlights
+- Delete a highlights
 - Favorite a highlight
-- Add tags to organise your highlight
+- Add tags to organise your highlights

 ## Key learnings:
 - Learnt to use Whimsical to design the layout of the web app
 - Learnt to use various Next.js built in functions
 - Learnt to use ServerSideProps and Async/Await to fetch data from DB
-- Learnt to connect to MongoDB, perform CRUD operations with Next.ks api-routes
+- Learnt to connect to MongoDB, perform CRUD operations with Next.js api-routes
 - Learnt to create environment variables

 # Status